conjurdemos/Accelerator-Ansible/README.md

 Unless you are experimenting, do not change anything else in the demo-vars.sh file.
 Doing so could easily break the demo.

 ## STEP TWO: Start Script

+### NOTE: The start script requires a CyberArk Identity Oauth2 confidential client service user to perform automated admin operations in Privilege Cloud and Conjur Cloud.
+The service user must be granted Privilege Cloud Admin and Conjur Cloud Admin roles.
+The start script will prompt for the name of the user and its password.
+It will not persist those values.

  - Run the start script with the command: ./start
  - The script performs the following:
    - Checks all dependencies are met: